 - An increase in the Pension Liability to take into account the impact of a legal ruling related to historic age discrimination for pensioners (the McCloud case).
 This ruling on this national issue, impacting on many public sector bodies, was made in late June, after the statements were prepared.
-The effect is to increase the Council's pension liability by £0.428 million. - During the audit the Council put through material amendments to the financial statements to correct the fact that in the draft statements they had applied an index to land and building values at 31 March 2019 rather than at 1 April 2018.
-The amendment has resulted in an increase of values for land and buildings by £0.676 million. - In addition, our audit identified the following Disclosure Note errors within the financial statements which management has amended during the audit: - Note 1: Expenditure and Funding Analysis; The Opening General Fund Reserve Balance as on 1 April 2017 was incorrectly stated as £9.024 million instead of £6.294 million; and - Note 25: Investments: The total of investments value under amortised cost was incorrectly reported as £7.395 million instead of £9.835 million.
+The effect is to increase the Council's pension liability by £0.428 million. - ▶ During the audit the Council put through material amendments to the financial statements to correct the fact that in the draft statements they had applied an index to land and building values at 31 March 2019 rather than at 1 April 2018.
+The amendment has resulted in an increase of values for land and buildings by £0.676 million. - The Council has re-classified two balances held at bank from cash and cash equivalents to investments for the sum of £7.650 million.
+In line with the Code of Practice, balances held for over 90 days with a penalty charge for early withdrawal should be classed as investments. - ▶ In addition, our audit identified the following Disclosure Note errors within the financial statements which management has amended during the audit: - ► Note 1: Expenditure and Funding Analysis; The Opening General Fund Reserve Balance as on 1 April 2017 was incorrectly stated as £9.024 million instead of £6.294 million; and - ▶ Note 15: Financial Instrument: The total of investments value under amortised cost was incorrectly reported as £7.395 million instead of £9.835 million.